-The Company's land is subject to water contracts with minimum annual payments in 2017 of approximately \$8,799,000 of which \$7,358,000 was paid during the first six months of 2017 with the remainder to be paid throughout the rest of the year.
+The Company's land is subject to water contracts of which \$7,564,000 was paid during the first nine months of 2017.
+We do not expect there to be additional water payments for the remainder of 2017.
 These estimated water contract payments consist of SWP, contracts with Wheeler Ridge Maricopa Water Storage District, Tejon-Castac Water District, or TCWD, Tulare Lake Basin Water Storage District, Dudley-Ridge Water Storage District and the Nickel water contract.
 The SWP contracts run through 2035 and the Nickel water contract runs through 2044, with an option to extend an additional 35 years.
 As discussed in Note 5 (Investments In Water Assets), we purchased the assignment of a contract to purchase water in late 2013.
 The assigned water contract is with Nickel Family, LLC, and obligates us to purchase 6,693 acre-feet of water annually through the term of the contract.